Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ## Motivations

-Certainly!
-Below is a well-documented **Motivations** section, which explains why a **GARCH model** is suitable for estimating financial volatility compared to simpler models, while avoiding over-engineering.
-This section addresses key reasons like heavy-tailed distributions, volatility clustering, and other stylized facts of financial time series.

----

-## Motivations

 When modeling financial volatility, it’s crucial to choose a model that captures the unique characteristics of asset price returns without unnecessary complexity.
 While simple models like the random walk with gaussian increments might seem sufficient for short-term forecasts, they often miss important features of financial time series.

 Indeed if we consider